IntelLabs/matsciml/docs/source/datasets.rst

 Users can obtain preprocessed LMDB files from the `Zenodo <https://doi.org/10.5281/zenodo.10768743>`_.
 Each dataset includes predefined train/test/validation splits, which should be ready to use out of the box with the Open MatSciML Toolkit pipeline.

+User reference
+##############

+Generally speaking, users do not have to directly interact with the underlying ``Dataset`` classes/objects unless you are doing something out of the box.
+At a high-level, the general interface for all datasets includes an ``lmdb_root`` and a ``transforms`` arguments that can be configured: the former points to a folder containing LMDB files that pertain to a particular split, and transforms are a list of callable transformations to each data sample **after** they are loaded.

+To make use of the PyTorch Lightning abstractions, we recommend users configure the ``MatSciMLDataModule``.

+.. autoclass:: matsciml.lightning.data_utils.MatSciMLDataModule
+   :members:

 Dataset API reference
 #####################